Sm1321/Gen_AI_Projects/5.RAG Based Document Q&A With Groq And LLama3/README.md

-- Used the Groq Api LPU Inference and used the LLama3 Model.
+- Used the Groq API  LPU Inference and used the LLama3 Model.
+- Both Are the OpenSource Models.
 ## Deployment

 To deploy this project run